shhivanipandeyyy/padcare-gpt/README.md

 **Data Sources**

 **data/raw.txt** containing publicly available information about PadCare Labs.
+(All information comes from the data/raw.txt file in this project.)

 No private or paid data is used.
 I do not use any private or paid data sources.

+**Side Note**: The raw.txt file contains all the information about PadCare Labs that our system uses to answer questions.
+By storing the content in a single text file:

+Centralised Knowledge – All relevant data is in one place, making it easier to update or expand.

+Controlled Outputs – The language model only generates answers based on this file, preventing misinformation or hallucinations.

+Simple & Transparent – Anyone can see exactly what the system knows, ensuring clarity and reproducibility

 **Improvements with more time**